Skip to content

 This is how the IB measures success in CAS.
 Your child needs to show evidence for each one at least once.
 Here’s what they mean in plain English:

-| Learning Outcome | What It Looks Like in Practice |
+Learning OutcomeWhat It Looks Like in Practice

-| 1.
-Identify strengths & areas for growth | "I'm good at planning, but I realized I need to work on delegating tasks during our group project." |
+1. Identify strengths & develop areas for growth"I'm good at planning, but I realized I need to work on delegating tasks during our group project.
+This is how I have improved/aim to improve on these strategies..."

-| 2.
-Undertake challenges & develop new skills | "I'd never used video editing software before, but I learned how to use it to create a promotional video for our charity event." |
+2. Undertake challenges & develop new skills"I'd never used video editing software before, but I learned how to use it to create a promotional video for our charity event."

-| 3.
-Initiate and plan a CAS experience | "I organized a weekly study group for younger students, which involved booking rooms, creating a schedule, and recruiting tutors." |
+3. Initiate and plan a CAS experience"I organized a weekly study group for younger students, which involved booking rooms, creating a schedule, and recruiting tutors."

-| 4.
-Show commitment and perseverance | "Training for the half-marathon was tough, especially on cold mornings, but I stuck to my training plan and finished the race." |
+4. Show commitment and perseverance"Training for the half-marathon was tough, especially on cold mornings, but I used the following strategy to motivate me to stick to my training plan..."

-| 5.
-Demonstrate collaborative skills | "Our team had different ideas for the service project.
-We learned to compromise and assign roles based on each person's strengths." |
+5. Demonstrate collaborative skills"Our team had different ideas for the project.
+Through discussion, we found a way to compromise and assign roles based on each person's strengths."

 Your Role as a Parent: The Support Playbook

-Your job isn't to do CAS for your child, but to be their guide and sounding board.
+Your job isn't to do CAS for your child, but to be their guide and a sounding board.
 Here’s how you can help effectively:

-- Encourage Exploration, Not Perfection: Help them brainstorm activities based on their genuine interests, not what you think looks "most impressive."
+1. Encourage Exploration, Not Perfection: Help them brainstorm activities based on their genuine interests, not what you think looks "most impressive."
 CAS is a great time to try something new without the pressure of grades.

-- Reframe it as an Opportunity: Position CAS as a welcome break from academics—a chance to de-stress, get active, or be creative—rather than another item on their to-do list.
+2. Reframe it as an Opportunity: Position CAS as a welcome break from academics—a chance to de-stress, get active, or be creative—rather than another item on their to-do list.

-- Facilitate, Don't Manage: It's okay to help them find a potential supervisor or drive them to a location.
+4. Facilitate, Don't Manage: It's okay to help them find a potential supervisor or drive them to a location.
 It's not okay to email their project partners or write their reflection posts.
 The planning and execution belong to them.

-- Point to School Resources: Remind them that their CAS Coordinator is their number one resource.
+6. Point to School Resources: Remind them that their CAS Coordinator is their number one resource.
 Encourage them to ask questions and seek guidance at school.

 The CAS Idea Generator

-| Learn a musical instrument | Train for a 5k or 10k race | Tutor younger students in a subject you excel in |
+Learn a musical instrumentTrain for a 5k or 10k raceTutor younger students in a subject you excel in

-| Start a blog or podcast about a passion | Join a dance class (hip-hop, ballet, salsa) | Volunteer at a local animal shelter |
+Start a blog or podcast about a passionSign up for a fitness class (e.g., dance, self-defense)Volunteer at a local animal shelter

-| Write and produce a short film | Learn a new sport (e.g., rock climbing, tennis) | Organize a community or beach clean-up |
+Write and produce a short filmTry out a new sport (e.g., rock climbing, tennis)Organize a community or beach clean-up

-| Design a website for a school club | Create and follow a personal fitness plan | Run a food or clothing drive for a local charity |
+Design a website for a school clubJoin a virtual walking challenge with friendsRun a food or clothing drive for a local charity

-| Choreograph a dance for a talent show | Join a hiking or cycling club | Start a recycling program at school |
+Choreograph a dance for a talent showPartake in a hiking or cycling clubStart a recycling program at school

-| Create a cookbook of family recipes | Practice weekly yoga or meditation | Assist residents at a nursing home |
+Create a cookbook of family recipesPractice weekly yoga or meditationAssist residents at a nursing home

-| Design and paint a mural | Take a self-defense class | Coach a junior sports team |
+Design and paint a muralExplore a new walking trail in your area every weekCoach a junior sports team

 Why Lanterna?